-Bisphosphonates are a group of medicines used to treat bone disease such as osteoporosis and Paget's disease.
+Bisphosphonates are a group of medicines used to treat conditions that affect your bones, such as osteoporosis and Paget's disease.

-- Osteoporosis is a condition that causes your bones to be thinner and weaker than normal.
+- Osteoporosis is a condition that causes your bones to be weaker than normal.
 This means that they can break (fracture) easily, such as after a small bump or fall.
-In osteoporosis, bisphosphonates prevent bone loss, increase bone thickness and lower your risk of spine and hip fractures.
+If you have osteoporosis, bisphosphonates can be used to prevent bone loss, increase bone thickness and lower your risk of spine and hip fractures.

-- In Paget's disease, the formation of abnormal bone causes deformity and pain.
+- In Paget's disease, the growth of abnormal bone causes deformity and pain.
 Bisphosphonates can help with this.

-- Bisphosphonates may also be used to reduce the high levels of calcium in the blood (called hypercalcaemia) associated with some cancers.
+- Bisphosphonates may also be used to reduce the high levels of calcium in your blood (called hypercalcaemia) associated with some cancers.

 Examples of bisphosphonates

 There are many bisphosphonates available in New Zealand.
 Some are available as tablets, whereas others are given by injection as a drip into a vein (called intravenous infusion).

 Each bisphosphonate has different uses and side effects.
 Which bisphosphonate is best for you depends on your health and the condition being treated.
 Your doctor will advise you on the best bisphosphonate for you.